Happy Tongue: Happy Body

 All of this gathers into a New Year’s... what?
 Not a resolution, not a project... a possibility.
 A Remembrance.

-Sensing a happy baby tongue is a key to the volume, the mass, the fullness of myself.
+To sense a happy baby tongue might become a key to the volume, the mass, the fullness of myself.

 Remembering the soft totality of my tongue helps me know that the rest of my body, my being, can also soften and fill, can hum and flow.
 Can dance.